ValueGround: Evaluating Culture-Conditioned Visual Value Grounding in MLLMs: Benchmark Construction

 \subsection{Pair-Quality Rubric}

 To assess the quality of candidate image pairs, we use a four-item rubric aligned with the three construction criteria introduced in Section~\ref{sec:image_construction}.
-Specifically, \emph{semantic alignment} is decomposed into two directional checks: \textsc{MatchA} ($Q_1 \in \{0,1,2\}$), which evaluates whether image $I_A$ fits the question and option direction $o_A$, and \textsc{MatchB} ($Q_2 \in \{0,1,2\}$), which does the same for $I_B$ and $o_B$. \emph{Minimal contrast} is captured by \textsc{PairMatch} ($Q_3 \in \{0,1,2\}$), which evaluates whether the two images remain well matched outside the core intended contrast. \emph{Shortcut suppression} is captured by \textsc{NoExplicitCue} ($Q_4 \in \{0,1\}$), which checks for explicit cues such as visible text, UI elements, flags, check marks, or cross symbols.
+Specifically, \emph{semantic alignment} is decomposed into two directional checks: \textsc{Match-A} ($Q_1 \in \{0,1,2\}$), which evaluates whether image $I_A$ fits the question and option direction $o_A$, and \textsc{Match-B} ($Q_2 \in \{0,1,2\}$), which does the same for $I_B$ and $o_B$.
+For $Q_1$ and $Q_2$, a score of 2 indicates clear semantic alignment, 1 indicates that the intended option direction is visually distinguishable but only partially grounded, and 0 indicates a mismatch or an unclear direction. \emph{Minimal contrast} is captured by \textsc{PairMatch} ($Q_3 \in \{0,1,2\}$), which evaluates whether the two images remain well matched outside the core intended contrast. \emph{Shortcut suppression} is captured by \textsc{NoExplicitCue} ($Q_4 \in \{0,1\}$), which checks for explicit cues such as visible text, UI elements, flags, check marks, or cross symbols.

 This rubric is used in two ways.
 In Section~\ref{sec:construction}, we use an automatic MLLM judge prompted with the same rubric for scalable pipeline comparison.
 For final benchmark inclusion, human reviewers apply the same rubric together with a strict acceptance rule, which we describe in Section~\ref{sec:human_review}.